FOX Interrupts Programming for Shocking Trump Rant

 On June 9, 2025, Newsom filed a lawsuit against Trump and Defense Secretary Pete Hegseth, alleging violations of the Posse Comitatus Act and the 10th Amendment.
 The Posse Comitatus Act largely restricts the president from using the military as a domestic law enforcement entity.

-The trial, held in San Francisco, California, is overseen by Judge Charles Breyer of the United States District Court for the Northern District of California.
+The trial, held in San Francisco, California, for three days this week, was overseen by Judge Charles Breyer of the United States District Court for the Northern District of California.
 California contends that troops accompanied immigration agents on raids and formed security perimeters, effectively causing a “military occupation” in Los Angeles.
-The federal government counters these claims, asserting the president’s authority to use troops for enforcing federal laws, including immigration laws.
+The federal government counters these claims, asserting the president’s authority to use troops to enforce federal laws, including immigration laws.

 A military general involved in the deployment testified that the protests had never been labeled as a “rebellion,” a necessary condition for justifying the deployment under the cited law.